Khurramnaveed3233/BMW-Electric-Vehicle-Market-Analysis-Portfolio/README.md

 ---

-# 🎯 Business Objective
+## 🎯 Business Objective

 The primary objective was to build a competitive intelligence dashboard capable of helping executives:

-- Identify the drivers behind Tesla’s market dominance
+- Identify the drivers behind Tesla's market dominance
 - Quantify lost revenue opportunities by region and product
 - Improve pricing-to-value perception
 - Prioritize expansion into underserved Tier-2 markets